Tilanie/Merlot-Authentication/README.md

 Data refers to the data sent along associated to that specific type of authentication.

-**NOTE** - A user cannot use the same authentication method in order to be authenticated.
+**NOTE** - A user cannot use the same authentication method twice in order to be authenticated.

-**NOTE** - The first authentication type cannot be OTP as their is no way for us the get the Client ID with OTP.
+**NOTE** - The first authentication type cannot be OTP or PIN as their is no way for us the get the Client ID.

 Possible type orders and combinations are as follows:
 Correct
 * CID - PIN
 * CID - PIC
+* CID - OTP
 * PIC - CID
-* CID - OTP
 * PIC - OTP

 Incorrect